spsforks/SCons-scons-wiki/GitWorkflows.md

 ```
   Without the above, git push would try to push your change to the upstream repo
 * Do your work
-* Add a blurb on your proposed change to `CHANGES.txt`.
+* Add a blurb on your proposed change to `CHANGES.txt` and `RELEASE.txt`.
 * `git push`
 * Go to the web interface of your fork and push `Create pull request` button.
 * Fill in the template and submit.

 ## Overview for Github Beginners

-To create Pull Requests ("hi, SCons maintainers, I am _Requesting_ you _Pull_ this set of changes into the official mainline"), you need to juggle a few things.
-You need a git branch somewhere on github which will be associated with the branch you want to merge to.
-Since most of us will not have the rights to do that in the SCons/scons repository, that will usually be a copy ("fork") in your own github account.
-And you also need a copy to actually make changes to on your own computer.
-So you fork the official repository, then clone your fork to your computer.
-You work on your own computer to make the changes and push those up to your github fork.
-Then you can create a PR, which is easy because github remembers your copy of SCons is associated with the official SCons repository.
+Changes to SCons are handled via a "fork and pull" model.
+That means you make a fork of the SCons GitHub repository in your own account,
+create a "topic" branch for your work, and push your changes to it.
+When you are ready to share that work,
+you submit a *Pull Request* from your topic branch to the main SCons branch.
+A pull request (PR) is a proposal to merge changes from one branch to another.
+That triggers discussion over the details of the proposal, and you may
+need to iterate on your branch a few times to address review comments.
+While the PR is active, it will update automatically when it
+sees changes to your topic branch, so there's no further cooordination
+work you have to do on it.

+Following this workflow can be a little challenging if you've never
+used it before, but soon becomes familiar.

+The main trick is, you need two copies of the SCons repository:
+one in your github account, and one on your computer.

 ## Guidelines